-Maps 4.16 and 4.76 show that the wellhead protection area (WHPA) extends about 5.7 km to the north east from the wellhead.
+Map 4.Bruc show that the wellhead protection area (WHPA) extends about 5.7 km to the north east from the wellhead.
 WHPA-A, the 100 m radius around the well has a vulnerability score of 10.
 Half of WHPA-B has a vulnerability score of 8 while the other half has a score of 6.
 WHPA-C and WHPA-D have vulnerability scores of 6 or less.
-Note that Map 4.16 was revised in 2014 to reflect updated transport pathway information.